Terrell Buckley

+Douglas Terrell Buckley (born June 7, 1971) is an American college football coach and former cornerback who is the head coach of the Mississippi Valley State Delta Devils.
+He previously served as the head coach of the Orlando Guardians in 2023.
+Buckley played college football for the Florida State Seminoles from 1989 to 1991 and in the National Football League (NFL) for 14 seasons from 1992 to 2005, with his longest tenure (1995–1999) as a player with the Miami Dolphins.
+He was selected by the Green Bay Packers in the first round of the 1992 NFL draft.
+His New England Patriots won Super Bowl XXXVI, giving him his only championship.

+Buckley was born in Pascagoula, Mississippi.
+After graduation from high school in 1989, Buckley enrolled at Florida State University and played cornerback for the Seminoles, starting for three seasons.
+As a junior in 1991, he led Florida State to the 1992 Cotton Bowl Classic and was a unanimous All-American.

-Douglas Terrell Buckley (born June 7, 1971) is a former American football cornerback and current head coach of the Orlando Guardians.
-He also played professional baseball for the Mobile Baysharks in the Texas-Louisiana League.
+He also played professional baseball for the Mobile Baysharks in the Texas–Louisiana League.

 College career

 Buckley was a two-year starter and three-year letterman at Florida State (1989–91), and left as the school's all-time leader in interceptions (21) and interception return yards (501).
 His career interception yardage total of 501 is an NCAA record.
-He also tied school records for touchdowns off interception returns (four) and punt returns (three).
-He was named first-team All-American and won Jim Thorpe Award, given annually to nation's top cornerback, as a junior.
-He led the nation with 12 interceptions for 238 yards and two touchdowns.
+Buckley also tied school records for touchdowns off interception returns (four) and punt returns (three).
+He was named first-team All-American and won the Jim Thorpe Award, given annually to nation's top cornerback, as a junior.
+Buckley led the nation with 12 interceptions for 238 yards and two touchdowns.
 He was named second-team All-American by Associated Press, The Sporting News and The Football News as a junior.
-Had six interceptions with two returned for touchdowns.
-He finished 7th in the Heisman voting in 1991.
-He played two years of varsity baseball and was a sprinter on the outdoor track team for one year.
-He was drafted by the Green Bay Packers in the NFL draft.
+Buckley had six interceptions, with two returned for touchdowns.
+He finished seventh in the Heisman voting in 1991.
+Buckley played two years of varsity baseball and was a sprinter on the outdoor track team for one year.
+He was drafted by the Green Bay Packers in the first round of the 1992 NFL draft with the fifth overall pick.

 Professional career

+Green Bay Packers

+The Green Bay Packers selected Buckley in the first round (5th overall) of the 1992 NFL draft.
+He surpassed 1972 first-round pick (7th overall) Willie Buchanon as the highest drafted cornerback by the Packers in franchise history and still holds the record.

+1992

+On September 11, 1992, the Green Bay Packers signed Buckley to a four—year, $7.10 million rookie contract that included a signing bonus of $3.20 million.
+This ended a 50-day holdout by Buckley as he was the last first-round pick to sign.